ichillous/JavaNotes/Notes/WrappersCharsAndMore.md

 String result = sb.toString();  // "Hello, World"
 ```

+## 🎓 Conclusion

+Understanding these utility classes is crucial for effective Java programming:

+- 🎁 Wrapper classes bridge the gap between primitive types and objects
+- 🧮 The Math class provides essential mathematical operations
+- 🔤 The Character class offers useful methods for working with individual characters
+- 📝 The String class is fundamental for text manipulation in Java

 Remember, `String` objects are immutable, while `StringBuilder` objects are mutable.
 Use `StringBuilder` when you need to make many modifications to a string, as it's more efficient than creating multiple `String` objects.

+Happy coding! 💻🚀